Features and Terms

 - Parallel, serial, and circular hunt groups.
 Hunt groups can call telephones, external numbers, and SIP URIs.
 Hunt groups include many find me/follow me features.

 - Calls can be routed by date and time of day.
-Dates and times can be specified up to 20 years in advance, and can be any combination of times, days of the week, days of the month, months, and years.
-For example, between 8:00 and 10:30 on the first Monday in Januaries and Februaries between 2010 and 2015.
-Routing can be changed instantly via web or telephone
+Dates and times can be specified up to 20 years in advance, and can be any combination of times, days of the week/month, whole months, and years.
+For example, between 8:00 and 10:30 on the first Monday of each January and February between 2010 and 2015.
+Routing can be changed instantly via web or telephone.

 - Routing of calls by regular expressions on called/calling numbers, and digits entered by the caller.